Completed October 2018

 The historic Mercer Cottage was once a waterfront getaway for the legendary Mercer family, famous among many reasons for their landmark downtown Savannah home, The Mercer House.
-Located at 306 McAlpin Drive, nestled into a bend in Moon River on beautiful Burnside Island, Mercer Cottage was owned by Robert Mercer, and was a part of the historic Vernon View Development.
-The development was meant to be a charming retreat for Savannahians including those of the Mercer family.
+Mercer Cottage was located at 306 McAlpin Drive, nestled into a bend in Moon River on beautiful Burnside Island.
+It was owned by Robert Mercer, and was a part of the historic Vernon View Development, a charming coastal retreat for Savannahians.

 Robert Mercer held many connections to Savannah, as did his cottage and the Vernon View Development.
 He was the brother of George Mercer, who was the developer of Vernon View.
 Most famously, Robert Mercer was known for being the uncle of world-renowned songwriter, Johnny Mercer.
 Johnny Mercer frequented Vernon View and referenced his time there in his songs, including his most famous: Moon River, featured in the film Breakfast at Tiffany’s, for which he received an Academy Award and two Grammy Awards.